kris927b/kris927b/README.md

 ### Hi there 👋

+My name is Kristian.
+I am a master student studying Computer Science at the IT University of Copenhagen (itu.dk) with a data science specialization.

+I am working as a Research Assistant working with Natural Language processing 👨‍💻

 <!--
 **kris927b/kris927b** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.